build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 ## Step 9: Create a Kubernetes Secret

-In this section, we’ll create a Kubernetes secret to ensure our pods have access to our private Amazon ECR repository.
+Now we’ll create a Kubernetes secret to ensure our pods have access to our private Amazon ECR repository.
 This is a critical step because it ensures that your Kubernetes cluster can pull the necessary container images from your private ECR repository.
-Now, you might be wondering whether this ECR secret will survive pod restarts, especially considering that ECR tokens are only valid for 12 hours.
+You might be wondering whether this ECR secret will survive pod restarts, especially considering that ECR tokens are only valid for 12 hours.
 Kubernetes will automatically refresh the secret when it nears expiration, ensuring uninterrupted access to your private ECR repository.

 1. Generate an Amazon ECR authorization token: